 - A frequency list is still just a list.
 The reason I was able to write the article mentioned above using only 1000 words is that I know the words very well, I know how to use them in context, I know how to work with them and creatively use them to express what I want.
 You will not get that from a list; it will just help you identify the words (that is, if you choose the right list).

-I won’t do a detailed description of various frequency lists in this article, but if there’s an interest for that, I might do a follow-up article about that later.
+I won’t do a detailed description of various frequency lists in this article, but if there’s an interest for that, I might do a follow-up article about that later (edit: this article has now been written; you can check it out here).
 For now, though, you need to know that for a frequency list to be useful, you have to choose a list that is based on material close to what you yourself are aiming fore.

 For example, if you want spoken language, you might want to check out a frequency list based on subtitles from TV and film (which is scripted spoken language, but still much better than novels or newspaper articles).
 If your goal is online communication and chatting, or just informal written language in general, you could use a list based on text on Weibo.